foxriver76/ioBroker.docs/docs/zh-cn/adapterref/iobroker.denon/README.md

 ===========================

 ![TR: Build Status](https://github.com/foxriver76/ioBroker.denon/workflows/Test%20and%20Release/badge.svg)

+TR: ## Disclaimer
+TR: DENON and Marantz are trademarks of D&M Holdings Inc.
+The developers of this module are in no way endorsed by or affiliated with D&M Holdings Inc., or any associated subsidiaries, logos or trademarks.

 TR: ## Installation
 TR: You can either install the adapter via the ioBroker web interface or on your local machine via npm.